scottslowe/weblog/content/post/2017-04-18-dockercon-2017-day-1-keynote.md

 url: /2017/04/18/dockercon-2017-day-1-keynote/
 ---

-This is a liveblog of the day 1 keynote (general session) of DockerCon 2017 in Austin, TX.
+This is a liveblog of the day 1 keynote (general session) of DockerCon 2017 in Austin, TX.<!--more-->

 At 9:05am, Ben Golub, CEO of Docker, Inc., takes the stage to kick off the general session and the conference.
 Golub starts the presentation by reviewing Docker's four-year history and all the things that have changed over the last three years since the very first DockerCon---from the size of Gordon (Docker's tortoise mascot) to the amount of growth in Docker usage (via statistics in the number of Docker hosts, the number of Docker-ized apps, the number of image pulls from Docker Hub, and so forth).